Akashsadhwani/project-/README.md

         Price: Free
         Content Rating: Teen

-Insights for Presentation:

-    Popular Categories: Art & Design appears prominently in the dataset.
-    High Install Counts: Some apps have over 50 million installs, showing their popularity.
-    Free vs Paid: Most apps are free, with pricing data available for paid ones.
-    Content Ratings: Helps determine the target audience of the apps.

-Question which where answer :
+# Tools

+>  Excel , Power query for cleaning
+>  Mysql for data analysis
+>  PowerBi for visualization

+# Data cleaning/preparation

+ 1 data loading and inspecting
+ 2 Handling missing values
+ 3 data cleaning and formatting

+# Exploratary data analysis on

-1 no of apps paid and non paid ?
+ 1 No of apps paid and non paid ?.

-2 no of apps get installed in paricular year in number ?
+ 2 No of apps get installed in paricular year in number ?.

-3 rating of genres and content rating ?
+ 3 Rating of genres and content rating ?.

-4 rating of genres and content by everyone , adults , under18  and unrated ?
+ 4 Rating of genres and content by everyone , adults , under18  and unrated ?.

-5 scatter plot realtion analysis of piad or free application with review on application ?
+ 5 Scatter plot realtion analysis of piad or free application with review on application ?

+ # result of the EDA

- this are some basic question which were answer in this project and preseted through report, charts,graphs ect.
+In this project and preseted through report, charts,graphs ect.

- brief answer to the question are as follow
 1 from 10.84k ( 92.62 percentage of applications were free or 10040 applications were free and 800 were paid which is 7.38 percent from 100 percent)

 2 max installation were recorded in 2018